DavidNorvald/JobPlacementDashboard/README.md

 ### Preloader
-While working on the C# Live Project, I had to impliment a Preloader gif to the button classes.
+While working on the C# Live Project, I had to implement a Preloader gif to the button classes.
 When clicked upon, the preloader gif would trigger, displaying the gif to show the user that the page was loading.
-Below is teh code snip of the Preloader script.
+Below is the code snip of the Preloader script.
 It starts by targeting the .btnSubmit class, and when the button is clicked, it shows the loading gif of #divLoader by targeting its id.
-The gif appears when submitting data using the POST method so the user knows that their data is being posted to the db.
+The gif appears when submitting data using the POST method, so the user knows that their data is being posted to the db.

          // PRELOADER script
          $(".btnSubmit").click(function () {